bgreenlee/sublime-github/README.md

 4. At the bottom of your editor, you'll be prompted for a description.
 After entering that, you'll be prompted for a filename.
 5. The url for your new gist will be copied to the clipboard.

+\* Note for Mac OS X: If Sublime Text is not seeing your `GITHUB_USER` and `GITHUB_TOKEN` environment variables, add the following to your `.bashrc` after you've set the variables:

+    launchctl setenv PATH $PATH
+    launchctl setenv GITHUB_USER $GITHUB_USER
+    launchctl setenv GITHUB_TOKEN $GITHUB_TOKEN

+then, reload .bashrc:

+    source ~/.bashrc

+and restart Sublime Text.

 ## Bugs